KSDunne/whisper_riding_school/README.md

 ## Future features

 - Live weather forcast.
 This is a feature on some similar websites that I saw when doing research for this project.
-I saw a div with a widget that contains live data.
+I saw a div with a widget that contains live data
 - A page dedicated to gear.
-This is another popular page on horse riding websites.
+This is another popular page on horse riding websites
 - A whisper riding school themed 404 page
 - A whisper riding school themed confirmation page, once the form has been submitted.
-The code institute template one is in place at the moment.
+The code institute template one is in place at the moment
 - A masonry photo gallery
 - A checkbox to sign-up for a newsletter
 - Contact details in the footer e.g. farm address and phone number